Updated December, 2019!

-Trek to Lake Atitlan
+Trek to Lake Atitlan from Xela

 Hit up Quetzaltrekkers for their three-day hike from Xela (Quetzaltenango) to Lake Atitlan.
-Rather than taking the bus/boat option into San Pedro, you hike through some tiny villages over dense mountain jungles.
+Rather than taking the bus/boat option into San Pedro, you hike through small villages over dense mountain jungles.
 Although we didn’t get around to this one ourselves, we’ve been told by many visitors that it’s an incredible hike!
 Great to do if you are coming from Mexico!
 Q750 at the time of writing.

 Guatemala is the best country in Central America to study Spanish.
 Guatemalans tend to speak slower than other countries in the region, making it much easier to pick up.
 Not only that, but it’s also incredibly affordable!
 There are many options around the lake where for language study, from family stays to schools to private lessons.
 San Pedro is one of the most popular destinations for lessons but you’ll find them all around the lake.

 Head to San Juan la Laguna and check out Licor Marron for their free chocolate making demonstration.

 It’s a brief but in-depth lesson of the entire process, from cacao pod to finished product.
 Following the demonstration, treat yourself to some of the many traditionally made chocolates in the attached shop.
 The orange chocolate and the cardamom hot chocolate are our recommendations.